Scott Beam, KHTA Board Member to Lead Section Hikes on the Original KT

 Mark you calendars and sign up on meetup—https://www.meetup.com/Knobstone-Hiking-Trail-Association-of-Indiana-Meetup/events/

 This past year Scott led about a half dozen hikes including a thru hike of the KT section in October.
 There was good participation with these hikes.
-2021 organized hikes will be planned and announced during the winter of 2021.
+2022 organized hikes are listed on the homepage along with registration links.

 • Martinsville is the “Gateway to the 160-Mile Knobstone Hiking Trail”